 Amritsar’s twentieth-century history has been blighted by a series of appalling massacres.
 The first occurred in 1919, when thousands of unarmed civilian demonstrators were gunned down without warning by British troops in Jallianwalla Bagh – an atrocity that inspired Gandhi’s Non-Cooperation Movement.
-Following the collapse of the Raj, Amritsar experienced some of the worst communal blood-letting ever seen on the Subcontinent.
-The Golden Temple, however, remained unaffected by the volatile politics of post-Independence Punjab until the 1980s, when as part of a protracted and bloody campaign for the setting up of a Sikh homeland, heavily armed fundamentalists under the preacher-warrior Sant Jarnail Singh Bhindranwale occupied the Akal Takht, a building in the Golden Temple complex that has traditionally been the seat of Sikh religious authority.
-The siege was brought to an end in early June 1984, when prime minister Indira Gandhi ordered an inept paramilitary attack on the temple, code-named Operation Blue Star.
-Bhindranwale was killed along with two hundred soldiers and two thousand others, including pilgrims trapped inside.
+During Partition, Amritsar experienced some of the worst communal blood-letting ever seen on the Subcontinent.
+In 1983, heavily armed Sikh fundamentalists under the preacher-warrior Sant Jarnail Singh Bhindranwale occupied the Golden Temple’s Akal Takht, and in early June 1984 Indira Gandhi ordered a paramilitary attack on the temple, code-named Operation Blue Star, in which two thousand people were killed, including pilgrims trapped inside.

-Widely regarded as an unmitigated disaster, Blue Star led directly to the assassination of Indira Gandhi by her Sikh bodyguards just four months later, and provoked the worst riots in the city since Partition.
-Nevertheless, the Congress government seemed to learn little from its mistakes.
-In 1987, Indira Gandhi’s son, Rajiv Gandhi, reneged on an important accord with the Sikhs’ main religious party, the Akali Dal, thereby strengthening the hand of the separatists, who retaliated by occupying the temple for a second time.
-This time, the army responded with greater restraint, leaving Operation Black Thunder to the Punjab police.
+Indira Gandhi’s assassination by her Sikh bodyguards just four months later provoked the worst riots in the city since Partition.
+But Congress learned little from its mistakes and in 1987, Indira’s son Rajiv reneged on an important accord with the main Sikh party, Akali Dal, strengthening the hand of the separatists, who retaliated by occupying the temple again.
+This time, the army responded with more restraint, leaving Operation Black Thunder to the Punjab police.
 Neither as well provisioned nor as well motivated as Bhindranwale’s martyrs, the fundamentalists eventually surrendered.